Once in a while it really hits people that they don’t have to experience the world in the way they have been told to.

 I say “dude” a lot for a girl.

 I refuse to give any of those things up.
-But now a new friend has been invited to the party, and I’m just trying to sort out how to find an extra placemat so we all can fit at the table.
+But now a new friend has shown up uninvited to the party, and I’m trying to sort out how to find an extra place mat so we all can fit at the table.

-This blog is my ship, as I navigate the waters of my soul and this Earth, trying to find my freedom and a way to have a normal life again.
+This blog is my ship, as I navigate the waters of my soul, trying to find my freedom and a way to have a normal life again.